selimharfouche/COE544_F2022/README.md

 - give_label: returns a string: the prediction of the of the image along with its probability

-#### voting_classifier
-- AJOUTER

-IL RESTE FRONT END, A COMMENTER LE CODE PYTHON, A UPDATE GITIGNORE ET REQUIREMENTS, A VOIR OU METTRE LE VENV, A CHERCHER DES BUGS, DELETE USELESS SCRIPTS, FRONT END USE PRE TRAINED MODEL, BACKEND IMPLEMENT PRE TRAINED MODEL TRAINING, FRONT END FIX LES LABELS DAND LE FEATUTES EX: Aspect Ratio instead of aspect_ratio USING EX AN IF SCRIPT JAVASCRIPT
+IL RESTE FRONT END, A COMMENTER LE CODE PYTHON, A UPDATE GITIGNORE ET REQUIREMENTS, A VOIR OU METTRE LE VENV, A CHERCHER DES BUGS, DELETE USELESS SCRIPTS, F
 - REPORT
 - CHECK IF SOME FEATURES ARE REDUNDANT
 - ADD LEARNER?